burkeazbill/tdns-mgr/README.md

 - `awk`

 The script checks for these dependencies on execution and can attempt to install them automatically on supported systems (Debian/Ubuntu, RHEL/CentOS, Alpine, Arch, OpenSUSE, MacOS via Homebrew).

-The script is automatically installed in HoloConsole and available in the PATH.

 ### Manual Installation